 Assists: practical application

-Where the research and development work is carried out within the EC and is being provided (directly or indirectly) by the buyer of the imported goods free of charge or at a reduced cost, the value of such work is not dutiable.
+Where the research and development work is carried out within the EU and is being provided (directly or indirectly) by the buyer of the imported goods free of charge or at a reduced cost, the value of such work is not dutiable.

-Where the work is carried out elsewhere than within the EC, the value of the development work necessary for the production of the imported goods is dutiable.
+Where the work is carried out elsewhere than within the EU, the value of the development work necessary for the production of the imported goods is dutiable.
 It may be necessary to separate the value of the research from the value of the development.